 The Center for Democracy in the Americas offers seasonal internship opportunities for qualified undergraduate candidates interested in building constructive and respectful relations between the U.S., Cuba, and the rest of Latin America.
 Former interns have gone on to work as congressional aides, journalists, lawyers, academics, and even as members of CDA’s staff.

 CDA interns work with staff mentors to monitor and analyze current events, help plan Cuba delegations, work with partners in Congress to change Cuba policy, and amplify our message in communications to policymakers and the public.
 In addition to substantive work, interns are also assigned essential administrative tasks that build the nuts-and-bolts skills necessary to run a nonprofit organization.

-We offer internships in three areas: Policy and Advocacy; Communications and Social Media; and Travel Planning and Coordination.
+Interns work in four key areas: Policy and Advocacy; Communications and Social Media; Delegation Planning and Coordination; and Nonprofit Development.

-- Help CDA draft and edit the Cuba Central Newsblast and other communications activities
+- Help CDA draft and edit the Cuba Central News Brief and other communications activities

 - Assist with preparation for delegations to Cuba, conferences, and other events

-- Report on developments in legislation pertaining to Cuba
+- Monitor and report on developments in legislation pertaining to Cuba

-- Update and maintain CDA website and social media sites
+- Update and maintain CDA website, social media sites, and databases

 - Other duties as needed